 More than 178 million Americans have lost at least one natural tooth.
 If you’re part of that statistic, you’re already aware of how tooth loss can negatively impact your day-to-day life.
 Not only can it make you insecure about your smile, but eating, speaking, and maintaining good oral health can become difficult.
 Traditional solutions for missing teeth like dentures and dental bridges certainly look lifelike, but they don’t solve the underlying problems of long-term tooth loss like dental implants do.
-At Texas Dentistry, we can restore your smile with dental implants in Kaufman, TX.
+At Texas Dentistry & Braces, we can restore your smile with dental implants in Kaufman.
 Call us today to learn more about this state-of-the-art tooth replacement!

 Whether you have lost just a single tooth or several, dental implants let you regain a full set of teeth so that you no longer feel like something is missing.
 Dental implants are small titanium posts inserted into the jawbone.
 Because titanium is biocompatible, the posts encourage the jawbone to grow around them until they are completely embedded.
 Once this process is complete, dental implants provide a firm and long-lasting anchor for any number of replacement teeth.